 Former Reading inside-forward Jimmy Whitehouse has sadly passed away at the age of 87.
 Jimmy was at the Club for six years from 1956, scoring 67 goals in over 200 games, before joining Coventry in 1962.
 A popular player with the Elm Park faithful, Whitehouse was rated as one of the two best ball playing forwards on the Club's books, and formed a terrific partnership with his friend Jimmy Wheeler on the right-wing.
 The photo below is from the 1961-62 season and shows Jimmy seated on the left.

 Seasons to be Cheerful

 There's no doubt that following Reading has been tough for the last few years, but in May 2022 there was a reminder of better times when the Stadium hosted a Legends match between players from the Championship winning sides of 2005-06 and 2011-12, managed by Steve Coppell and Brian McDermott respectively.
-The younger side, not surprisingly, ran out winners 8-5, but it was a wonderful occasion and thoroughly enjoyed by all.
-Bellow are just a few of those who took part.
+The younger team, not surprisingly, ran out winners with an entertaining score of 8-5, and it was a wonderful occasion thoroughly enjoyed by all.
+Below are just a few of those who took part.

 1970s Team Photos

-I was very kindly given a box of Reading FC bits and pieces by Royals fan Bob Burrows, which included this superb run of large photos issued by the Club in the late Seventies.
+I was kindly given a box of Reading FC bits and pieces by Royals fan Bob Burrows, which included this superb run of large photos issued by the Club in the late Seventies.
 The middle shot is from 1975-76, when Reading won their first promotion in 50 years.
 Collecting team pictures is one of my passions, so I was delighted to receive these.
+Click photo for slideshow.

 1948-49 Press Photo